rugvedkadu06/Anonymous-Polling-System/README.md

 - **Poll Creation:** Users can create polls with multiple-choice questions.
 - **Anonymous Voting:** No user information is stored, ensuring complete privacy.
 - **Live Polls Feed:** View and vote on polls created by others.
-- **Real-time Results:** See voting results immediately or after the poll closes.

 ## Installation

 ### Prerequisites